 It is telling that virtually none of Hagel’s former colleagues, even in his own party, are embracing this nomination.
 Those senators that know him best are opposed.

-About the Author: Dr. Ben Chouake is president of NORPAC, a non-partisan political action committee whose primary purpose is to support candidates and sitting members of the Senate and House of Representatives who demonstrate a genuine commitment to the strength, security, and survival of Israel.
+About the Author: Ben Chouake, M.D., is national president of NORPAC, a non-partisan political action committee whose primary purpose is to support candidates and sitting members of the U.S. Senate and House of Representatives who demonstrate a genuine commitment to the strength, security, and survival of Israel.

 If you don't see your comment after publishing it, refresh the page.